 Physical activity has enhanced my personal and professional life in so many ways.
 In particular, martial arts has sparked my passion for teaching and learning.
-What began as an outlet for an overly energetic nine year old eased me into adulthood.
+What began in 1986 as an outlet for an overly energetic nine year old eased me into adulthood.
 Training drove home important lessons about self-control, dedication and respect; lessons that would keep me safe from the many negative influences of my surroundings.
 And, through martial arts, I’ve met new people, forged relationships, and have benefited from countless enriching, life-changing experiences.
 I have studied karate, gymnastics, tae kwon do, boxing, kick-boxing, MMA (mixed martial arts), jiu-jitsu.
 I have also served as an active member of the Royal Australian Navy and am a qualified personal trainer.
 These experiences have instilled in me that a school is a community and teaching nourishes a community.

 The experience of teaching my own students and taking on the responsibility of running an academy has allowed me to grow as a martial artist and mentor.
 As exhilarating as it is playing capoeira, what I enjoy most is seeing the growth of my students.
 From their first cautious ginga, their first cartwheel, their first kick, and first game and seeing that apprehension fade and perceived limitations being exceeded as new goals are set.
 Martial arts, capoeira especially, has helped me along that path.
 And now, I look forward to using my experience to guide others.

 In 2015 I took a group of 11 students to Brazil for the first international Kadara Capoeira Festival.
-During the Visit I Taught a number of Workshops , Our team Representing Canada had an amazing Journey Training and experiencing Capoeira in it’s country of Origin.
-I Was Promoted to the rank of Professor By grand Mestre Lotar and Mestre Cicatriz at the Grading festival and Formatura in Belo Horizonte.
+During the Visit I Taught a number of Workshops.
+Our team Representing Canada had an amazing Journey Training and experiencing Capoeira in it’s country of Origin.
+I Was Promoted to the rank of Professor By Grand Mestre Lotar and Mestre Cicatriz at the Grading festival and Formatura in Belo Horizonte.
 Since returning to Canada I continue my work educating the Public about Capoeira, Teaching My students the Values, Philosophies and Culture of Capoeira.